MartaMalak/Portfolio/README.md

 # Portfolio
-It contains a set of my bug reports.
+It contains a list of my bug reports.